-Core Labs Posts Weaker Y/Y Earnings and Sales
+Core Labs' Q2 Earnings and Sales Lag Estimates

 Financials and Dividend

-In the quarter, Core Labs generated $17.1 million in operating cash and capital expenditure totaled $7 million.
-This led to the generation of $10.1 million in free cash flow (FCF).
-Markedly, this is the 71st consecutive quarter that the company has generated FCF.
+In the reported quarter, Core Labs generated $9.5 million in operating cash and its capital expenditure totaled $2.9 million.
+This, in turn, led to a $6.6-million free cash flow (FCF) generation.
+This is the 79th consecutive quarter of the company’s FCF recognition.

-The board of directors declared a quarterly cash dividend of 55 cents per share — in line with the previous payout — payable on Aug 12, 2019 to its shareholders of record as of Jul 22.
+Core Labs’ board of directors approved a regular quarterly dividend of a cent per share on the company's common stock, payable Aug 24, 2021 to all its shareholders of record as of Aug 9, 2021.

 How Have Estimates Been Moving Since Then?

-Currently, Core Laboratories has a subpar Growth Score of D, however its Momentum Score is doing a lot better with a B. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Core Laboratories has a subpar Growth Score of D, however its Momentum Score is doing a bit better with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.